fare-patches/gerbil-wiki/The-Standard-Library-Build-Tool.md

 ### Building static executables

-Static executables can be simply built with a `static-exe:` build spec.
+Static executables are simply to build:
+- the executable are specified with the `static-exe:` build spec
+- the make invocation needs `static: #t` to be specified so that static compilation artifacts are built for modules

 However, there is a nuance: you usually don't want to build static executables with debug introspection as this will blow the executable size significantly.